Sen. Bernie Sanders will seek the Democratic presidential nomination in 2020

 In office, Sanders became the best-known democratic socialist in American politics, bringing new development to the city while building ties to international left-wing movements.
 In 1990, he won the state’s sole seat in the House of Representatives, as an independent, after Democrats did not field a candidate of their own — an understanding that would continue through seven more House campaigns and three for the Senate.

 Despite that, Sanders was not viewed as a first-tier challenger to Clinton when his 2016 bid began.
 Liberal groups had launched efforts to draft Warren, although she chose not to run.
-When he announced his campaign, Sanders parried away questions about poll numbers that showed Clinton 40 or 50 points ahead, saying he was “in this race to win,” and battling the impression of a fringe candidacy.
+When he announced his campaign, Sanders parried questions about poll numbers that showed Clinton 40 or 50 points ahead, saying he was “in this race to win” and battling the impression of a fringe candidacy.

 To Clinton’s surprise, Sanders’s campaign caught fire.
 By the summer of 2015, he was regularly speaking to crowds numbering in the thousands or tens of thousands.
 He stuck to the issues that animated him: universal health care, free college tuition and higher taxes on the rich.
 After several speeches were disrupted by protesters, he began speaking more about criminal justice reform and an end to the war on drugs.